 An ab roller is one of the most effective pieces of equipment you can own.
 It typically has a circular wheel with a handle that goes through the center of the wheel.
 The wheel is either made from rubber or is textured to increase the amount of friction, and prevents the wheel from slipping when you use it.

 There are a number of motions that you can do with the wheel which will target muscles in your arms, shoulders, back and abs.
 Depending on the type of wheel that you get, you can target the muscles in your legs as well.

-Having an ab roller in the home makes working out easy, and the tension and resistance of the ab roller increase the intensity of the workout.
+Having an ab roller in the home makes working out easy and convenient.
+The tension and resistance of the device increases the intensity of the workout.
 When you combine your own body weight with the tension and resistance, you’ll be able to tone even the most stubborn areas.
 Depending on the motion you can target specific muscles like the obliques.